Are you Accepting new patients?

 How often should I be having my teeth cleaned?

-The interval between dental hygiene appointments should be specific for the patient.
-Traditionally, every 6 months has been the most commonly used time frame; however, many patients with good oral hygiene and minimal to no prior treatment can comfortably come every 9 months and in some cases once annually.
-There are other patients who have had fairly extensive prior treatment - they are far better to have a shorter dental hygiene interval (3-4 months) to minimize the need for additional treatment going forward.
+The interval between dental hygiene appointments should be specific for the patient and not a set interval for all patients..
+Traditionally, every 6 months has been the most commonly used time frame mainly based on a dental insurance model; however, many patients with good oral hygiene can comfortably come less frequently - every 9 months or once annually.
+There are other patients who have had fairly extensive prior treatment who are far better to have a shorter dental hygiene interval (3-4 months) to minimize the need for additional treatment.
+One of the main benefits of regular hygiene appointments is not only to remove the plaque and calculus that has built up but to assess your entire oral condition to determine the presence or absence of areas that may require treatment.

 Do you treat children?